mngu2382/sicp/_posts/2013-09-27-Chapter-01-exercise08.md

 #### Exercise 1.30
 The `sum` procedure above generates a linear recursion.
 The procedure can be rewritten so that the sum is performed iteratively.
-Show how to this by filling in the missing expressions in the following definition:
+Show how to do this by filling in the missing expressions in the following
+definition:
 {% highlight scheme %}
 (define (sum term a next b)
     (define (iter a result)